flatcar/nebraska/README.md

 - **`pkg/omaha`**: provides functionality to validate, handle, process and reply to Omaha updates and events requests received from the Omaha clients.
 It relies on the `api` package to get update packages, store events, or register instances when needed.

-- **`pkg/syncer`**: provides some functionality to synchronize packages available in the official Flatcar Linux channels, storing the references to them in your Nebraska datastore and even downloading packages payloads when configured to do so.
-It's basically in charge of keeping up to date your the Flatcar Linux application in your Nebraska installation.
+- **`pkg/syncer`**: provides some functionality to synchronize packages available in the official Flatcar Container Linux channels, storing the references to them in your Nebraska datastore and even downloading packages payloads when configured to do so.
+It's basically in charge of keeping up to date your the Flatcar Container Linux application in your Nebraska installation.

 - **`cmd/nebraska`**: is the main backend process, exposing the functionality described above in the different packages through its http server.
 It provides several http endpoints used to drive most of the functionality of the dashboard as well as handling the Omaha updates and events requests received from your servers and applications.